TheScottMoore/MoodTracker/README.md

 # 📱 Mood Tracker — Android App

 A simple, clean Android app for tracking your daily mood, energy level, sleep, and journal notes.
-Built with Kotlin following modern Android best practices.
+Built with Kotlin.

 ---

 ## ✨ Features

-- 😄 **Mood Rating** — rate your mood 1–5 with stars
+- 😄 **Mood Rating** — Select your mood based on 5 emoji options
 - ⚡ **Energy Level** — log your energy on a 1–5 scale
 - 💤 **Sleep Hours** — enter how many hours you slept
 - 📝 **Journal Note** — optional free-text note